 I got the dog in the first few months of my fieldwork.
 I was lonely and hadn’t made any real contacts yet, and my new partner was studying in the city (a six hour bus ride away).
-Despite promising myself I would never again purchase a dog (as opposed to re-homing a stray), I found myself with a 12-week old puppy and a deep sense that everything was right in the world.
+Somehow I found myself with a 12-week old puppy and a deep sense that everything was right in the world.
 This, like any other subjective personal experience, was bound to change.

 It was around this time that I started keeping daily journals – initially as formal ‘ethnographic field notes’ alongside a daily personal journal to keep tabs on my life, and in particular, to record a growing unease about the amount of alcohol I was drinking.
 The dog features heavily in these volumes documenting my life for the past decade, because he is now a decade old and has been my constant companion.
 Over time, the ethnographic notes blurred into personal ones, and vice versa.

 These journals have become living documents through my anthropological training.
 Let me explain it this way: in order to find meaning, trends, insights and interpret exchanges of information, data and metaphor in one’s field notes, an anthropologist has to figure out a way to ‘code’ her or his notes.
 For me, this is nothing sophisticated.
 It involves a couple of different coloured pens.
 Text is always dated.
 Keywords and other reflections added subsequently are always in a different colour with the new date.
 Simple as that.
 Even a fucking drunk can do it.Methods to live by!

 In practice, my journals look like Mr Squiggle dropped acid with Raoul Duke and recorded the experience.
 Each page is, in the most literal term possible, a palimpsest – a ‘manuscript or piece of writing material on which later writing has been superimposed on effaced earlier writing’.